2026-04-05

 When our founder Jake Long was working 80-hour night shifts at 308 pounds, his energy was nonexistent.
 His doctor told him his mitochondria were "shot."

 Jake started with the basics — walking, lifting, and fixing his sleep.
-But the turning point came when he began experimenting with oral NAD+ precursors in 2022, well before they were trendy.
-Combined with smart training adjustments, it helped him shed 140 pounds and completely transform his health.
+The turning point came when he began stacking smart supplementation with consistent training.
+Combined with intelligent programming adapted to his shift schedule, he shed 112 pounds in 9.5 months and completely transformed his health.

 That personal experience shaped how we built our AI coaching system.